arenekosreal/E5Renewer.Net/README.md

     Here are supported arguments:

     - `--systemd`: If runs in systemd environment, most of the time you should not need it.
     - `--user-secret`: The path to the user secret file.
-User secret file is used to storage sensitive information, so please keep it safe.
-    - `--token`: The string to access json api, please keep it safe.
+    - `--token`: The string to access json api.
-    - `--token-file`: The file which contains token, please keep that file safe.
+    - `--token-file`: The file which first line is used as the token.
     - `--listen-tcp-socket`: The tcp socket to listen instead default one(`127.0.0.1:5000`).
     - `--listen-unix-socket-path`: The path to create a unix domain socket to access json api.
     - `--listen-inux-socket-permission`: The permission to the unix domain socket file.
     - All AspNet.Core supported arguments.
 See [here](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/configuration/#command-line) for more info.

-    We will listen on tcp socket `127.0.0.1:5000` by default, if you want to customize it, you need to set commandline argument `--listen-tcp-socket` like `--listen-tcp-socket=127.0.0.1:8888`.
+    We will listen on tcp socket `127.0.0.1:5000` by default, this is the default value of AspNet.Core.
+    If you want to customize it, you need to set commandline argument `--listen-tcp-socket` like `--listen-tcp-socket=127.0.0.1:8888`.
     You can also choose listen unix domain socket by setting commandline argument like `--listen-unix-socket-path=/path/to/socket` and set socket file permission with argument like `--listen-unix-socket-permission=511`.